sturay/growing-line-spinner/README.md

  - gl-diameter - The diameter of the spinner which if omitted defaults to 24
  - gl-stroke - this is the colour of the spinner.
 Stroke is used as it is an svg element.
 Default is rgb(0,0,0)
  - gl-opacity - How transparent do you want it?
+Default is .2 and is based on the css values of 0 to 1
+ - gl-speed - This is logarithmic.
+Below 48px, decimals are best to slow it down.
+Integers at that size larger than 1 make the speed look kinda silly.
+However, a radius of 72 and a speed of 2 or 3 could work quite well.
+It's up to you really.
-Default is .2 and is based on the css values of 0 to 1 The linear options are identical except there is no need for the diameter option.
+ The linear options are identical except there is no need for the diameter option.
 ___